kgzet/Assignment_4/README.md

 ### Commands:
 * git clone + link = create local directory and copy the linked repository with remote-tracking branches; it is obligaatory to do this for the first time to copy the remote repository - next time git pull will be needed
-* git pull 'remote_name' 'branch_name' = git fetch (fetches content from a remote repository) + git merge (merges the branch from a remote to a local branch = update the local repository to match remote content) where 'remote_name' is name of the repository and 'branch_name' is the name of the specific branch in that repositiry
+* git pull 'remote_name' 'branch_name' = git fetch (fetches content from a remote repository) + git merge (merges the branch from a remote to a local branch = update the local repository to match remote content) where 'remote_name' is name of the repository and 'branch_name' is the name of the specific branch in that repository
 * git fetch = download from remote, but without merging with local
 * git add "file.py" = add file to staging area, next step is commit (file is still only in our local repository)
 * git add . = all files in local directory moved to staging area